 After stepping outside of my box, and overcoming the decision that it was too hard, I started with a yeasted recipe by Peter Reinheart from his book The Bread Bakers Apprentice.
 Basic at it’s best, and with a nice long rise time, it’s a recipe I returned to again and again because it just tastes so darn good and the techniques are solid.

 When I started making Homemade Sourdough Bread, well, that changed everything about my pizza making process.
-Sourdough is a whole other beast, but I leaned hard on the skills I learned from making yeasted pizza dough and applied it to sourdough pizza with a few tweaks.
+Sourdough is a whole other beast, but I leaned hard on the skills I learned from making yeasted pizza dough and applied it to Sourdough Pizza Crust with a few tweaks.

-How to Make an Easy Homemade Pizza Sauce Recipe
+Quick Guide: How to Make Easy Homemade Pizza Sauce

 - First, start with tomato paste and toss it in a food processor or blender.